Yurii-Shostak/Toyota_Remote_Controller/README.md

     WITH_BLOCK_DOWNLOAD "Enable support for CoAP(S) downloads" ON "WITH_DOWNLOADER" ON.
     WITH_HTTP_DOWNLOAD "Enable support for HTTP(S) downloads" ON "WITH_DOWNLOADER" ON.

-    Also you need to install the library by next commands:
+    Also you need to install the anjay-library by next commands:

     cmake -DCMAKE_BUILD_TYPE=Debug ..
     make clean install